 The Google Core Update favors local content that:

-Mentions real places naturally Cities, neighborhoods, and regions appear where relevant, not forced.
+Cities, neighborhoods, and regions appear where relevant, not forced. - Explains services clearly

-Explains services clearly Users understand what is offered and how it works locally.
+Users understand what is offered and how it works locally. - Reflects local rules or conditions

-Reflects local rules or conditions Content shows awareness of regional differences, policies, or needs.
+Content shows awareness of regional differences, policies, or needs. - Shows first-hand familiarity

-Answers location-specific questions Pages respond to what people actually ask in that area.
+Pages respond to what people actually ask in that area. - Avoids generic wording reused across cities

-Avoids generic wording reused across cities Each location page must feel unique and useful.
+Each location page must feel unique and useful.

 Pages copied across cities without real changes no longer perform well.
 Unique local insight now matters more than scale.